hlascelles/que-scheduler/README.md

 Your [postgres](https://www.postgresql.org/) database must be at least version 9.5.0.

+Ruby 2.6 and above is supported.
+Ruby 2.5 currently still works.

 ## Inspiration

 This gem was inspired by the makers of the excellent [Que](https://github.com/chanks/que) job scheduler gem.